RetroFloppy/transformenator/readme.txt

  * Added a file extractor for CTOS file archives (a little like tar files in CTOS)

  * Added new transforms: Easyscript for C64, and a DEC word processor

+ * Added utility function UpdateDOSImage to add a BIOS Parameter Block to a FAT12 disk image that lacks one (i.e. earlier than PC DOS 2.0)

  * Updated transforms: Wordperfect 4.2, Displaywrite

+ * Reorganized the code a little bit to separate out the utility functions - affecting the shell and batch invocations

+ * Renamed the utility function RevealDirectoryEntries to RevealValdocsEntries to better indicate what it really does

 Transformenator introduction:
 =============================